Networking in Google Cloud

-Networking is a principle theme of cloud computing—it’s the underlying structure of GCP and it’s what connects all your resources and services to one another.
-This fundamental-level quest will cover essential GCP networking services and will give you hands-on practice with specialized tools for developing mature networks.
+Networking is a principle theme of cloud computing.
+It’s the underlying structure of Google Cloud, and it’s what connects all your resources and services to one another.
+This fundamental-level quest will cover essential Google CLoud networking services and will give you hands-on practice with specialized tools for developing mature networks.
 From learning the ins-and-outs of VPCs, to creating enterprise-grade load balancers, Networking in the Google Cloud will give you the practical experience needed so you can start building robust networks right away.
 Looking for a hands on challenge lab to demonstrate your skills and validate your knowledge?
 On completing this quest, enroll in and finish the additional challenge lab at the end of the Build and Secure Networks in Google Cloud Quest to receive an exclusive Google Cloud digital badge.

-Prerequisites:The labs in this quest will teach you networking basics and advanced features incrementally, but hands-on experience with GCP’s core computing and infrastructure services is required before beginning.
-It is recommended that the students have at least earned a Badge by completing the hands-on labs in the GCP Essentials Quest.
+Prerequisites:The labs in this quest will teach you networking basics and advanced features incrementally, but hands-on experience with Google Cloud’s core computing and infrastructure services is required before beginning.
+It is recommended that the students have at least earned a Badge by completing the hands-on labs in the Google Cloud Essentials Quest.

 In this lab, you create several VPC networks and VM instances and test connectivity across networks.